enstarep/rchp/rchp/README.md

 #   test.py(3): task
 ```

+3. If you still see `process terminated with exit code -1073740791 (0xC0000409)` when an exception is thrown in the function, there is nothing more we can do.
+Please check every possible location in the function that could cause an exception to be thrown.

 Additionally, in the update to version 0.2.0, the `CPRVER` function has been added to retrieve version information of the CPR library.
 An example is provided below:

 ```python
 import rchp
 print(rchp.CPRVER())
 ```